List of Boeing B-17 Flying Fortress variants: B-17F

 The problem of head-on defense was not adequately addressed until the introduction of a powered, Bendix-designed, remotely operated "chin" turret in the final production blocks of F-series Fortresses, starting with the last 65 (86 according to some sources) B-17Fs built by Douglas, from the B-17F-70-DL production block — directly derived from its debut on the YB-40 experimental "gunship" version.

-By using reinforced landing gear, the maximum bomb capacity was also increased from 4200 lb to 8000 lb.
-Though this modification reduced cruising speed by 70 mph, increased bomb-carrying capacity was favored by decisionmakers over speed.
-A number of other modifications were made, including re-integrating external bomb racks; because of the negative impact on both rate-of-climb and high-altitude flight performance, this configuration was rarely used and the bomb racks were once again removed.
+With reinforced landing gear, the maximum bomb capacity increased from 4200 lb to 8000 lb.
+Though this modification reduced cruising speed by 70 mph, increased bomb-carrying capacity was favored over speed.
+A number of other modifications were made, including reinstalling external bomb racks, but because both rate-of-climb and high-altitude flight performance suffered, these were rarely used and were removed.

 Range and combat radius were extended with the installation in mid-production of additional fuel cells in the wings.
 Called "Tokyo tanks", nine self-sealing rubber-composition fuel tanks were mounted inside each wing on each side of the reinforcing joint between the inner and outer wing spars.
 With an extra 1080 USgal to the 1700 USgal available on the first B-17Fs, the "Tokyo tanks" added approximately 900 mi to the bomber's target capability.

 3,405 "F" series Flying Fortresses were built: 2,300 by Boeing, 605 by Douglas, and 500 by Lockheed (Vega).
-These included the famous Memphis Belle.
-19 were transferred to the RAF, where they served with RAF Coastal Command as the Fortress II.
+This includes the famous Memphis Belle.

 Three examples of the B-17F remain in existence, including the restored Memphis Belle.

+Fortress Mk.II

+19 B-17Fs were transferred to the RAF, where they served with RAF Coastal Command as the Fortress Mk.II.